KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 For instance, a ``Dictation/KeyboardConfiguration`` can be used to configure a ``KeyboardDictationService`` for both a keyboard and its main app.
 There are also various status and error enums.

-The namespace doesn't contain protocols or open classes, or types that are meant to be top-level ones.
-It's meant to be a container for types used by top-level types, to make the library easier to overview.
+The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
+It's meant to contain types used by top-level types, to make the library easier to overview.

+## Dictation context

+KeyboardKit has an observable ``DictationContext`` class that is used to handle dictation state, such as the currently dictated text.

+KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it when dictation is performed.